asyncio-docs/asyncio-doc/webscraper.rst

 Web scraping means downloading multiple web pages, often from different servers.
-Typically, there is a considerable waiting time involved between sending a request and receiving the answer.
+Typically, there is a considerable waiting time between sending a request and receiving the answer.
-Using a client that always waits for the server to answer before sending the next request, means spending most of time waiting.
+Using a client that always waits for the server to answer before sending the next request, can lead to spending most of time waiting.
-Here ``asyncio`` can help to send many request without waiting for a response and collecting the answers later.
+Here ``asyncio`` can help to send many requests without waiting for a response and collecting the answers later.
-The next examples show how a synchronous client spends most of the waiting and how to use ``asyncio`` to write asynchronous client that can handle many requests concurrently.
+The following examples show how a synchronous client spends most of the time waiting and how to use ``asyncio`` to write asynchronous client that can handle many requests concurrently.